Political status of Taiwan: Post-WWII

 In 1945 Chinese Nationalists accepted the surrender of the Japanese forces in Taiwan on behalf of the Allied powers, ending 50 years of Japanese rule.
 Confident about their future prospects, they declared Taiwan a province of China again on 26 October 1945.
 However the final legal dispensation awaited a peace treaty and formal ratification.

 In 1949, Mao Zedong's forces defeated Chiang Kai-shek's ROC forces in the Chinese Civil War, thus taking control of mainland China and founding the PRC.
-Chiang Kai-shek and his KMT government fled to Taiwan, which was still under ROC control (as the CCP did not have a navy at that time).
+The KMT leaderships along with the ROC government fled to Taiwan, retained under the ROC control.
 Tensions often soared in the following decades.
-The PRC shelled offshore islands held by Taiwan in the 1950s, and the ROC for a number of years harbored ambitions of recovering the mainland from the CCP.
+The PRC shelled offshore islands held by the ROC government of Taiwan in the 1950s, and the ROC for a number of years harbored ambitions of recovering the mainland from the CCP.
 Throughout the 1950s and 1960s, the United Nations and most non-Communist nations still recognized the ROC as the sole government of China.
 Non-Communist nations referred to the CCP-controlled mainland as "Red China" during this time.

 In 1971, the UN General Assembly voted to move the "China" United Nations seat from the ROC to the PRC.
 The United States recognized the KMT government in Taiwan (ROC) as the legitimate representative of all China until 1979.
 And the ROC itself claimed to be the sole legitimate representative of all China until 1988.
 As of the present, most nations have switched their official diplomatic recognition of "China" to the PRC, though some of these nations have avoided clarifying what territories are meant by "China" in order to associate with both the PRC and ROC.
 These countries use vague terms such as "respects", "acknowledge", "understand", or "take note of" in regards to the PRC's claim over Taiwan, rather than officially "recognizing" the claim.
 From 1988 onwards the Government of Taiwan turned to a checkbook diplomacy promising economic support in return of diplomatic recognition.
 Until 1995, Taiwan was able to establish diplomatic ties with 29 countries.
 However this policy was stalled by the PRC as it suspended trade with any country that held diplomatic ties with Taiwan.